reed-tf2/reed-config/cfg/scripts/key_modifiers/README.md

 bind F1 F1_key
 ```

-### Include the new reset function in `resetKeys.cfg`
+### 3. Include the new reset function in `resetKeys.cfg`

 When this file executes, it fires all of the `resetKey` functions.
 It's critical that I add my new function to this list.
+I'll add it at the end of the list, but the order doesn't matter here.

 ```
 //  resetKeys.cfg